makgabri/C01_Project/README.md

 1. Clone the project to your local machine
 2. Use the maven command line tools to compile and run the project

+## Progress
+Our team is currently in design and preparation phase of the first sprint